Wootan-Yu/Wootan-Yu/README.md

 ## 🎮 Projects

 Here are a few examples of projects that showcase my skills:
-1. **Vector Field Simulation with Particles**:
+1. **Vector Field Simulation with Particles**
    This project visualizes a vector field combined with target-seeking particles.
-Particles are influenced by the field's direction and dynamically seek a target tile.
-The simulation is optimized to render and handle 100,000+ particles in real-time, making it ideal for performance-heavy simulations
+The particles are influenced by the field's direction and dynamically navigate toward a target tile.
+The simulation efficiently    handles 100,000+ particles in real-time, making it ideal for performance-heavy simulations.

-2. **Physics Engine**:
+2. **Custom Physics Engine**
    Developed a custom physics simulation engine from scratch using SFML, focusing on collision detection, object interaction, and realistic movement within a 2D environment.

-3. **Geometry Wars**:
+3. **Geometry Wars (Game)**
-   Created a game where you shoot moving enemies spawned at random location, implementing Entity-Component system (ECS) and utilizing C++ and SFML Library for game development.
+Created a game where players shoot moving enemies spawned at random locations.
+Implemented an Entity-Component System (ECS) architecture, utilizing C++ and SFML for game development.

-4. **IExercise**:
+4. **IExercise (Mobile App)**
-   Developed a mobile app using Flutter that provides for tracking and performing various exercise routines.
-The app helps users stay fit and motivated by offering customized workout plans, exercise tracking, and progress monitoring.
+Developed a mobile app using Flutter to help users track and perform various exercise routines.
+The app offers customized workout plans, tracks exercise progress, and motivates users to stay fit.

-5. **Ray Casting**:
+5. **Ray Casting System**
-   Implemented a ray casting system in SFML to simulate 2D light rays and line-of-sight calculations.
+Built a ray casting system in SFML to simulate 2D light rays and line-of-sight calculations, which can be used for various applications such as vision or lighting simulations.

-6. **Flocking Simulation**:
+6. **Flocking Simulation**
-   Developed a 2D flocking behavior simulation using SFML and C++ to model collective animal movement such as bird flocks or fish schools.
-The system implements classic boid algorithms—Separation, Alignment, and Cohesion—to produce emergent group behavior in real-time.
+Implemented a 2D flocking behavior simulation using SFML and C++ to model collective animal movement (e.g., bird flocks, fish schools).
+The system uses classic Boid algorithms—Separation, Alignment, and Cohesion—to produce emergent group behavior in real-time.

 ## 📫 How to Reach Me